 The ban isn’t surprising.
-What is surprising is that they decided to cancel their protest tomorrow.
+What is surprising is that they decided to cancel their protest tomorrow (by tests forgerichards).
 After all, Anjem Choudhary and his motley crew are used to just turning up under a different name.

 But it is also the case that they hate their publicity stunts being neutralised.
 The last time British Muslims for Secular Democracy openly called for a counter-protest, Anjem Choudhary and his lot decided not to turn up at the last minute.
 This time too, they’ve decided to call it off.